Red Matter (video game): Development

-Red Matter was planned by the studio to be their first game, but due to its scope the game needed financial support.
+Vertical Robot initially planned Red Matter as its first game, but the project's scope required additional financial support.
 To avoid wasting time while finding a backer, the team created various demos, one of them, a locomotion demo for Red Matter ended up becoming Vertical Robot's first title, Daedalus.
 The title helped Vertical Robot test Unreal Engine's potential for VR games and gain insight into the VR market.
 After the completion of Daedalus, development resumed on the project.
 The developers said that the reason they made a world inspired by the Cold War was that "There is some basis on the real Cold War but we really wanted to distance ourselves from actual history and invent a dystopian fantasy with two completely make-believe factions.
 This would allow us to manipulate and create characters and plots that will surprise players".

 Vertical Robot considered using Russian text for the game but decided against it, as they didn't want to make the translation tool useless for Russian players.
 The developers wanted to make a sci-fi game but said they were aware "that it's a genre that's been done to death" so they used posters from the Soviet space program as an inspiration for the setting, alongside various Cold War stories.
 On the subject of locomotion the team stated: "We decided to offer players as broad a range of options as possible within our technical capabilities being such a small team.
-We’re lucky enough to have a variety of preferences within our own team, ranging from people who are highly resilient to motion sickness to others that become dizzy almost immediately, so we understand the importance of offering as many options as possible".
+We're lucky enough to have a variety of preferences within our own team, ranging from people who are highly resilient to motion sickness to others that become dizzy almost immediately, so we understand the importance of offering as many options as possible".
 The developers focused on making the controls intuitive by modeling the touch controllers in game, and making each of the game's tools simple to use.
 For the Oculus Quest version, Vertical Robot simplified meshes and precompiled shaders in order to ensure higher performance for the port.

 Red Matter released on May 24, 2018, for Oculus Rift, November 10, 2018 for the HTC Vive, and December 10, 2018, for PlayStation VR.
 An Oculus Quest version was released on August 15, 2019.